Banking Relationship Manager Resume Example

 Adding certifications and licenses gives your commercial banker resume a real edge.
 I see hiring managers look for credentials like Series 7, Series 63, or a CFA.

-If you have state or federal licenses, list them clearly.
+If you have state or federal licenses, list them clearly and consider attaching a cover letter to further showcase your credentials.
 This helps you stand out-over 60% of recruiters prioritize finance certifications for commercial banking roles.

 You also want to keep your certifications up to date.
 Highlight renewal dates or active status, so there’s no confusion.
 This wraps up the must-have sections for your resume.